Why Orton‑Gillingham Tutoring Isn’t Working for Your Child

 Donut chart illustrating that only 31% of 4th graders read at or above Proficient, while 40% are Below Basic on NAEP 2024

-Large reviews of OG interventions have not found consistent, statistically strong gains over comparison approaches in phonological awareness, phonics, fluency, or spelling.
+• Large reviews of OG interventions have not found consistent, statistically strong gains in phonological awareness, phonics, fluency, or spelling over other approaches.

-The What Works Clearinghouse notes that many OG studies do not meet strong evidence standards, so claims often outpace the research base.
+• The What Works Clearinghouse notes most OG studies don’t meet strong evidence standards—so claims often outpace the research.

-National data show that only about one‑third of 4th graders read proficiently, with a large group far below grade level even after years of traditional instruction.
+• National data: Only about one-third of 4th graders read proficiently, with many still far below grade level—even after years of “gold standard” instruction.

 Why OG Tutoring Stalls (5 Real Reasons)

-If your child made some early progress and then hit a wall, these are the most common reasons.
+If your child made early progress and then hit a wall, these are the most common reasons:

 What Works Instead